emilyantosch/shc_pr3_vl/SOL2/slides_8/main.typ

 #slide[
   #text(size: 15pt)[
     #memo[
-      - Ausnahme wird auch als Oberbegriff für Ausnahmen und Fehler verwendet.
+      - Exception is also used as a collective term for exceptions and errors.
-      - Ausnahmebehandlung wird auch als Exception handling bezeichnet.
+      - Exception handling is also called Exception handling.

     ]

-    - Einige Klassen für Ausnahmen:
+    - Some classes for exceptions:
-      - Division durch Null (ArithmeticException)
+      - Division by zero (ArithmeticException)
-      - Zugriff auf Methode oder Attribut über null-Referenz (NullPointerException)
+      - Access to method or attribute via null reference (NullPointerException)
-      - Unzulässiger Feldindex (ArrayIndexOutOfBoundsException)
+      - Invalid array index (ArrayIndexOutOfBoundsException)
-      - Unzulässige Zeichen beim Lesen einer Zahl (NumberFormatException)
+      - Invalid characters when reading a number (NumberFormatException)
-      - Datei nicht gefunden (FileNotFoundException)
+      - File not found (FileNotFoundException)

     ```java
     int[] array = {1, 2, 3, 4};